 If the President fails to call and conduct a special meeting as requested within two (2) weeks, a majority of the occupied members of the Pawnee Business Council shall be authorized to call and conduct a special meeting by affixing their signatures to a document listing in detail the need for the meeting and citing this Section of the Constitution as their authority to meet.

-A minimum of two (2) days notice of all meetings, regular or special, shall be published in a newspaper and posted in public view.
-Provided, that in an emergency, posting in public view for two (2) days shall be deemed sufficient notice.
+A minimum of two (2) days notice of all meetings, regular or special, shall be posted in public view.
+Provided that in an emergency, posting in public view for two (2) days shall be deemed sufficient notice.
 Notice shall include the agenda.

+All meetings in this section may be held in-person, virtually, or as a hybrid meeting with both in-person or virtual attendance as may be determined by the Pawnee Business Council.

 Section 7.
 All members of the Pawnee Business Council shall attend tribal constitution orientation classes as prescribed by the Pawnee Business Council.

+Section 8.
+The Pawnee Business Council shall provide an election commission to conduct all elections, provided that regular elections are held on the first Saturday in May of each odd numbered year.

 ARTICLE IV - Pawnee Business Council (CLEAN)